Overview

 11. Relay shares block header for signing

-shares the selected block header with the Validator
+TheRelay shares the selected block header with the Validator for signing.

 12. Validator signs block header